The SOT® Train the Trainer Program

 The program was excellent at teaching us how to teach and giving us tools to create presentations.
 For me personally, it didn’t build confidence as much as it revealed where I need more practice.
 In some ways, my confidence took a dip, but the knowledge I gained was invaluable.
 I also found the five-minute presentation format difficult, it felt challenging to develop meaningful content in such a short window.
 After talking with a classmate from previous courses she found ease with making a larger presentation and then took slides from it to make the smaller presentation.
 Perhaps a progression model building toward a 30 to 40-minute presentation with smaller steps along the way could help future participants.

-• Jeanette Honig, DC
+• Jeanne Sandheinrich, DC

 The SOT® Pediatric Certificate Program